 The student will be required to submit official documentation of unforeseeable extraordinary circumstances (see examples below).
-Requests for certificate, diploma, undergraduate, and graduate students will be reviewed by the Committee on Academic Standards (CAS).
-Requests for doctoral students will be reviewed by the Program Director.
-All CAS and/or Program Director decisions are final.
+Requests will be reviewed by the Committee on Academic Standards (CAS).
+All CAS decisions are final.
 Appeals for further review will not be granted.